Nouu188/Nouu188/README.md

 ### Hi 👋, I'm Duong Phuoc Thinh a.k.a Nouu

-Mình hiện đang là một lập trình viên backend đến từ Việt Nam với hơn 6 tháng kinh nghiệm, đang có định hướng trở thành một Fullstack engineer.
+I’m a backend developer from Vietnam with over 6 months of professional experience, currently aiming to become a Fullstack Engineer.
-Hãy liên hệ với mình nếu có bất kỳ dự án Freelance nào.
+Feel free to reach out if you have any Freelance Projects.

 ---

-### **Languages and Tools:**
+### **Languages and Tools**
-- Chủ yếu làm việc với **Backend** (Node.js, NestJS, GraphQL, PostgreSQL, Redis, RabbitMQ, Kafka).
+- Mainly working on **Backend** (Node.js, NestJS, GraphQL, PostgreSQL, Redis, RabbitMQ, Kafka).
-- Có kinh nghiệm với **Frontend** (HTML, CSS, React, Next.js, React Native, Reactjs).
+- Experienced with **Frontend** (HTML, CSS, React, Next.js, React Native).
-- Đang tìm hiểu về **DevOps** (Docker, Kubernetes, Grafana, Linux).
+- Exploring **DevOps** (Docker, Kubernetes, Grafana, Linux).
-- Sử dụng các công cụ **Git, Postman** cho quản lý và kiểm thử.
+- Daily use of **Git, Postman** for version control and testing.

 ---